 More specifically, this bill would amend section 301-a of the civil practice law and rules, section 1301 of the business corporation law, section 18 of the general associations law, section 802 of the limited liability company law, section 1301 of the not for profit corporation law, section 121-902 and 121-1502 of the partnership law, to mandate that a business organization, not chartered or established in New York, but which maintains authority to do business in this state, shall be deemed by means of its application to do business in New York, to have consented to the jurisdiction of the courts of this state for all actions against such business organization.

-This bill would provide that a surrender of such application to do business in New York, shall constitute a withdrawal of consent to jurisdiction.
+This bill would further provide that a surrender of such application to do business in New York shall constitute a withdrawal of consent to jurisdiction.

-This legislation, though well intentioned, presents several practical and constitutional issues, for little actual benefit, and for questionable rationale.
+This bill presents several practical and constitutional issues for little dubious benefit, and questionable reasons.